 - Accounts that are likely to follow you back if you follow them

-With Trendsmap, you can view a visual representation of Twitter trends by geographic location.
+With Trendsmap, you can view a visual representation of Twitter trending topics by geographic location.
 The free version of Trendsmap provides limited access, but if you find the tool useful, you can upgrade to one of the paid plans, which start at $9 per month.

 Not a fan of the map view?
 You may want to follow one or more of Trendsmap’s Twitter alert streams for major cities and regions around the world to get real-time updates of new and emerging trends.

 BuzzSumo is one of the best tools around for finding the most popular content on a wide range of topics, but it’s also one of the more expensive ones on this list.
 There is a free version of BuzzSumo with limited functionality, and paid plans start at $99 per month.

 When researching a particular topic, you can restrict your search by content type, how recently the content was published, language and more.
 The returned results will be sorted by total social media shares, but you can choose to sort by shares on a specific network, such as Facebook or LinkedIn, instead.
 Paid users of BuzzSumo also have access to the View Sharers feature that allows them to see who has been sharing particular pieces of content.

 Additionally, there is a Trending Now section within BuzzSumo that shows content that has been rapidly gaining share counts for the last 24 hours.
 Sometimes, you can utilize this information to identify trending topics that are on the verge of going viral – which can be extremely helpful if you share third-party content on your social media accounts.

 Unlike most of the tools on this list that base their results on social media metrics, Google Trends reports current and historical organic search trends.
 Because of this (and because it’s free), it complements our other listed options nicely.